2015-2016 Academic Catalog

 The ALC College Preparatory Program offers basic, intermediate, and advanced Composition, Grammar, Reading, and Listening and Speaking courses, as well as Computer Basics for ESL students.
 These courses generally meet at the CentreTech Campus and focus on preparing students for college-level study.
 The courses follow the regular CCA academic calendar and award college credit.
 For more information, call the program chair at 303-340-7504 or the administrative assistant at 303-361-7369.

 Students may be awarded credit for college-equivalent education acquired through non-traditional schooling, work, or other life experiences.
 Such prior learning must be comparable to Community College of Aurora courses and must relate to the student’s declared certificate or degree program as outlined in college publications.
 A handbook explaining credit for prior learning is available online at http://www.cccs.edu/wp-content/uploads/2012/08/Credit-for-Prior-Learning-Handbook.pdf.
 Payment must be made before assessment is undertaken and cannot be paid for with financial aid funds.
-Students must be registered for at least one semester hour of coursework at the time they submit an application for credit for prior learning (CPL).
-This credit will not be recorded on a transcript until at least one semester hour has been completed at CCA.
 Awarded credit may be used to meet Guaranteed Transfer (gt) courses.
 If credit for prior learning is applied to AA, AS, or AGS-articulated degree requirements, transfer guarantees may be affected.
-Consult your advisor or transferred institution for details.
+Consult your advisor or the institution you are transferring to for details.

 A student relocating to another Colorado community college may have their prior learning credits transferred there as long as the course is applicable to the student’s declared degree or certificate.
 Students transferring to a college or university outside the state system of community colleges should contact that school to determine if CCA prior learning credits will be accepted.
 The Community College of Aurora does not guarantee transfer of credit outside the Colorado Community College System.
 Students may document prior learning through successful completion of any of the following: